Latest Update of 11 November 2025, Published in June 2025

 For all other cases, duties can fully stack:

-• Steel and Aluminium Stacking: If a product is covered by both steel and aluminium tariffs, and is not subject to the auto or border-related tariffs, both Section 232 tariffs apply.
-Each tariff applying to their respective metal content.
+Steel, Aluminium and Copper Stacking: If a product is covered by steel, aluminium and copper tariffs, and is not subject to the auto or IEEPA tariffs, all Section 232 tariffs apply.
+Each tariff applies to its respective metal content.

 Table 1 summarises whether a tariff regime is subject to hierarchy rules or can be stacked: